 Schiller is one of the primary voices at Apple.
-He’s smooth, charismatic, and gets consumers excited about Apple's latest innovations and products.
+He gets consumers excited about Apple's latest innovations and products.
 He’s also not shy when it comes to defending products and Apple as a whole.
 As Tim Cook stated in August 2020, Schiller “has helped make Apple the company it is today, and his contributions are broad, vast, and run deep.”

 For example, during WWDC 2013, he took the stage and responded to criticism that Apple had lost its engineering skill when it came to new desktops.
 His response?

 Three years later, he stated that Apple had courage for ditching the long-used headphone jack.
-The move didn’t sit well with longtime Apple customers and even earned the company mockery from Samsung.
-But in the end, removing the headphone jack was just Apple being ahead of the game and copied by its rivals – even Samsung.
+The move didn’t sit well with longtime Apple customers, earning the company mockery from Samsung.
+But in the end, removing the headphone jack proved prescient.
+Apple's rivals — including Samsung — ultimately copied the move.

-Schiller was right enough that this was something only Apple would do, but usually, the company just takes its knocks and presses on.
-By calling itself out as courageous, it was just too much.
-He's not likely to say it again.
+Schiller was right enough that this was something only Apple would do.
+However, the company usually takes its knocks and presses on.
+Patting itself on the back for being courageous was too much for some people.

-In 2016, he defended Apple’s 16GB RAM limit in the then-flagship MacBook Pro, clarifying that an additional amount, like 32GB, would require memory that wasn’t low-power and an entirely different motherboard that could reduce battery space.
-In 2020, he came to bat for the App Store prior to CEO Tim Cook’s testimony before Congress during its antitrust hearing.
+In 2016, he defended Apple’s 16GB RAM limit in the then-flagship MacBook Pro, clarifying that an additional amount, like 32GB, would require memory that wasn’t low-powered and a different motherboard that could reduce battery space.
+In 2020, he went to bat for the App Store prior to CEO Tim Cook’s testimony before Congress during its antitrust hearing.

-Now wearing his new Apple Fellow badge, Schiller will continue to manage the Apple Store and Apple Events.
+Now wearing his new Apple Fellow badge, Schiller continues to manage the Apple Store and Apple Events.
 “I’ll keep working here as long as they will have me, I bleed six colors,” he said.

 Phil Schiller's History

 Phil Schiller has been at Apple since 1997, but it wasn't his first time at the company.
-And while he has always worked in technology marketing for Apple, he has a wide-ranging background.
+And while he has worked in technology marketing during his entire Apple tenure, he has a wide-ranging background.

 Schiller graduated from Boston College in 1982 with a degree in biology.
-If that seems far removed from computing, Schiller would probably argue that it isn't at all.
+If that seems far removed from computing, Schiller would probably argue that isn't the case at all.

-Together with his wife Kim Gassett-Schiller, whose degree is in business administration, he founded the Schiller Institute for Integrated Science and Society in 2017.
+Together with his wife Kim Gassett-Schiller, who has a degree in business administration, he founded the Schiller Institute for Integrated Science and Society in 2017.
 Based at Boston College, Schiller says that the $25 million donation is intended specifically to bring "together students and faculty from so many different disciplines."

-Phil Schiller went very quickly from biology into technology, though.
+Phil Schiller went very quickly from biology into technology.
 Shortly after leaving college, he became a programmer and systems analyst for the Massachusetts General Hospital.
-In 1985, he became an IT Manager for Nolan Norton & Co, then a management consulting firm in Lexington, Massachusetts.
+In 1985, he became an IT Manager for Nolan Norton & Co and then worked at a management consulting firm in Lexington, Massachusetts.

 After six years with Apple, and then two at Firepower Systems, Schiller moved to Macromedia in 1995 as vice president of product marketing.

-Since then, he's become a member of Apple's executive team, and a very serious, somber figure who would never jump off the top of a stage to (somehow) demonstrate Wi-Fi.
+Since then, he's become a member of Apple's executive team who would once jump off the top of a stage to (somehow) demonstrate Wi-Fi.

 That may not have gone down in the "demo hall of fame," as Steve Jobs reportedly promised Schiller.
-However, one other idea certainly should have done.
+However, one other idea certainly should have.

-That may now be forgotten, as the once all-conquering iPod has vanished from the world, but it's a clue to Phil Schiller's role in Apple.
+That may now be forgotten, as the once-illustrious iPod has long since run its course, its functionality replaced by smartphones.
+However, it's a clue to Phil Schiller's role in Apple.

 Despite always being on the marketing side, his role has seemingly never been about taking whatever product he's given and making a nice poster of it.